 Finally, as evening fell, Heidy’s grandmother arrived back from a long day in the fields.
 She was exhausted and explained all.

-For Heidi, her’s was a really tough start.
+Heidy had a really tough start.
 Her Mam passed away when she was a toddler and her Dad left to find work.
-When Heidi was taken in by her grandmother, she ate little, often sat alone and didn’t speak a word.
+When Heidy was taken in by her grandmother, she ate little, often sat alone and didn’t speak a word.

-Now, she spends most time outside where cold nights are followed by blazing hot sun leaving it mark on her burnt red cheeks.
+Now, she spends most time outside where cold nights are followed by blazing hot sun; leaving its mark on her burnt red cheeks.

-Through child sponsorship with Plan, we can make these commitments and you can play an active part.
+Through child sponsorship with Plan International , we can make these commitments and you can play an active part.
 You support one child in one community and your contributions go directly there.
 You can communicate with the child, support them through letters and encouragement, and get your children involved.
 You get updates on their progress, photographs and insights into their life and culture.

 Importantly, your contributions help your sponsored child and their community.

-That day was a good day for Heidy – the start of a new story - but for thousands like her, it was not.
-If you can, please invest in the lives of boys and girls around the globe and make a child like Heidy part of your family today.
+That day was a good day for Heidy – the start of a new story – but for thousands like her, it was not.
+If you can, make 2015 the year to invest in the lives of boys and girls around the globe and make a child like Heidy part of your family today.

 A Welcome Pack, introducing you to your sponsored child and family.
 The real starting point of your journey.